-Khaleej Times Introduces Money-Back Guarantee for Advertisers
+Khaleej Times Introduces Money-Back Guarantee For Advertisers

 Date

-(MENAFN- S Factor) Khaleej Times, UAE’s leading newspaper has announced an initiative designed to enhance advertisers’ confidence and deliver measurable results.
-Under the new Brand Increase Guarantee Program, marketers who invest a minimum of $50,000 in display advertising on khaleejtimesover 60 days are assured of achieving an increase in brand lift—or they will receive a complete refund.
+(MENAFN- Mid-East Info) Khaleej Times, UAE's leading newspaper has announced an initiative designed to enhance advertisers' confidence and deliver measurable results.
+Under the new Brand Increase Guarantee Program, marketers who invest a minimum of $50,000 in display advertising on khaleejtimes over 60 days are assured of achieving an increase in brand lift-or they will receive a complete refund.

 To ensure credibility, Khaleej Times has partnered with Readwhere Digital, a third-party research firm, to conduct a study to measure and evaluate the marketer's campaign.
 These studies will assess campaign performance across key metrics, including brand awareness, favorability, message association, and purchase intent.